The Crossroads Program At Manzano High School

-Crossroads is a program in the APS Student, Family, and Community Supports Division, which provides substance abuse prevention and intervention services at various APS high schools.
+Crossroads is a program in the APS Student, Family, and Community Supports Division, which provides substance use prevention and intervention services at various APS high schools.

-The objectives of the program are to prevent and reduce alcohol, tobacco and other drug use, and to improve school performance.
-Our program is an evidenced-based, model program which consists of several components to include: individual counseling, prevention strategies, assisting students with community resources and the Parent Involvement Program (PIP)—an evening program that students attend with their parents for those who have incurred alcohol or drug violations.
+The objectives of the program are to prevent and reduce alcohol, tobacco, and other drug use, and to improve school performance.
+Our program is an evidence-based, model program which consists of several components to include: individual counseling, prevention strategies, assisting students with community resources, and the Parent Involvement Program (PIP)—a program for students and parents/guardians to attend for drug and alcohol prevention education.
+The PIP program topics include:

 Please feel free to contact us with any questions you may have about the program.
 Our primary role is to be a helpful resource and to support student success in school.

 Dr. Luke Arnold

 Office Located in the counseling department area of the administration building.